christophevg/bpmn-tools/.github/README.md

 2937
 ```

-Use `bpmn-to-image` to visualize the generated XML, because "what (sane) human being wants to read XML 😉?"...
+Use `bpmn-to-image` to visualize the generated XML, because "what (sane) human being wants to read XML?" 😉

 ```console
 % npm install -g bpmn-to-image